iFR-ACSO/Clarabel.m/README.md

 # Usage Example

-Below is an extended usage example to showcase solving a more detailed optimization problem.
+Below is an usage example to showcase solving a more detailed optimization problem.

-### Problem Format

-The optimization problem has the form:

 The following example simply implements the getting started example from https://clarabel.org/stable/python/getting_started_py/
 ```matlab